The Feast of the Goat: Machismo

-According to literary scholar Peter Anthony Niessa, the two important components of machismo are aggressive behaviour and hyper-sexuality.
+According to literary scholar Peter Anthony Neissa, the two important components of machismo are aggressive behaviour and hyper-sexuality.
 Aggressive behaviour is exhibited by displays of power and strength, while hyper-sexuality is revealed through sexual activity with as many partners as possible.
 These two components shape the portrayal of Trujillo and his regime in The Feast of the Goat.
 As Lorenzo observes, Vargas Llosa "reveals traditions of machismo, of abusive fathers, and of child-rearing practices that repeat the shaming of children, so that each generation bequeaths a withering of the soul to the subsequent one."

 In a display of both aspects of machismo, Trujillo demanded that his aides and cabinet provide him with sexual access to their wives or daughters.
 Mario Vargas Llosa wrote of Trujillo's machismo and treatment of women, "[h]e went to bed with his ministers' wives, not only because he liked these ladies but because it was a way to test his ministers.
 He wanted to know if they were ready to accept this extreme humiliation.
 Mainly the ministers were prepared to play this grotesque role—and they remained loyal to Trujillo even after his death."
 Trujillo's sexual conquests and public humiliations of his enemies also serve to affirm his political power and machismo.
-In Niessa's words, "The implication is that maximum virility equals political dominance."
+In Neissa's words, "The implication is that maximum virility equals political dominance."

 Trujillo's attempted sexual conquest of Urania is an example of both political manipulation of Agustín Cabral and sexual power over young women.
 However, as Trujillo's penis remains flaccid throughout the encounter and he is humiliated in front of the young girl, the encounter fails to satisfy his requirements for machismo.